caseman/nammmr.org/index.md

 June&nbsp;19&nbsp;to&nbsp;22, 2019</h2>
 </a>

-*We will be holding our next National Meet on our own!
-The location will be
-Bowling Green Kentucky.
-Our own Bill & Sarah Richey will be hosting our Register in their home city.
+*Bill & Sarah Richey hosted our national meet in their home city and it was a great success!*
-It will be an exciting event
-& we hope to have great participation from our membership.*

-*Go to the [Events page](events/) for all the details, and to download the registration form.
-See you in June!*
+*Go to the [Events page](events/) for a recap and photo album*
 </section>
 <section class="content divided">
 <a class="plain" href="regalia/"><img class="section-img" src="img/regalia-sample.png" alt="" /><a>